reubenharry/physics/docs/physics/condensedmatter.md

 operators (MPOs) [24–30], a tensor network parametriza- tion which captures the non-trivial entanglement struc- ture present in these operators [31–33]
 "

+"
+Topologically ordered matter is matter that is described by a TQFT at low energy and long length scale.
+"

+"
+chapter 23: As mentioned in Section 19, when we use group multiplication for fusion rules, the quantum dimensions 25 of all the particles are ˜Θ all d a = 1.
+This means that in Eq.
+23.2 both the d a factor and the factor are trivial.
+We are thus left with only the tetrahedron factor and the Dijkgraaf–Witten partition function looks like a simpliﬁed version of the Turaev–Viro case in Eqs.
+23.1 and 23.2 given by
+"

+"
+23:
+Dijkgraaf–Witten theory has had extensive recent applications within quantum-condensed matter physics where it turns out that a classiﬁcation of so-called symmetry-protected topological (SPT) phases is given in terms of Dijkgraaf–Witten theories.
+We discuss SPT phases in Chapter 35."

+quantum groups:
+    tannaka duality relates a group G to the category of representations rep(G). a quantum group has a category of representations similar to rep(G)

+2.3.3 Theorem (Reshetikhin and Turaev [89]).
+Let (C, ⊗, 1, σ, θ) be a ribbon category.
+Then the evaluation of a ribbon diagram into a morphism in C is invariant under 3d isotopy1

+GOOD: "In a certain sense, every ribbon category is a category of representations - in the general case not of a group, but of a quantum group.
+When we do quantum field theory in ribbon categories, we are replacing the symmetry group by a quantum group."

+"
+Ordinary Lie groups are the symmetry groups of manifolds.
+Quantum groups are the symmetry groups of noncommutative spaces - deformed, noncommutative versions of the commutative algebra of functions on a manifold.
+Thus the process of passing from QF T to QF T ′ is associated with the philosophy of noncommutative geometry, a recent trend in physics.
+"